 Eddie Van Halen

-Eddie Van Halen was one of the best guitar playing to live.
+Eddie Van Halen was one of the best guitar players to live.
 He was also one to never stop trying to improve his instrument by tweaking every aspect.
 I own one of his inventions called the D-Tuna which allows a Floyd Rose Bridge to drop the low E string to a D with the pull of a little knob.

 Eddie was not afraid to tear his working guitars apart to see what made them work.
 He did this sometimes without the knowledge of how to put them back together.
 This is evident in his Frankenstrat guitar where there is a pickup and lots of wiring that ended up not being used at one point.
 You can also see evidence of his experiments on that guitar.